Big Sugar (band): Reunion

 Big Sugar reunited at the Telus World Ski & Snowboard Festival in Whistler, B.C. on April 23, 2010, with tour dates through that summer.
-In June 2011, they released the album Revolution Per Minute, which included keyboard player and rapper DJ Friendlyness and drummer Stephane Beaudin.
-Revolution Per Minute was released on CD and vinyl, with the vinyl album containing Alkaline dub remixes and bonus songs, as well as the radio hit "Roads Ahead".
+In June 2011, they released the album Revolution Per Minute, which included keyboard player and rapper DJ Friendlyness.
+Revolution Per Minute was released on CD and vinyl, with the vinyl album containing Alkaline dub remixes and bonus songs.
+This album contained the number one radio hit "Roads Ahead".
 In 2012, Big Sugar released Eliminate Ya!
-Live!, a double CD/DVD set that included a new single covering Al Tuck's "Eliminate Ya!".
+Live!, a double CD/DVD set that included a new single covering Al Tuck's "Eliminate Ya!", recorded at the Burton Cummings Theatre in Winnipeg, Canada.

-Johnson moved to Austin, Texas where, in 2003, he had co-founded the band Grady with "Whipper" Chris Layton on drums and Big Ben Richardson on bass.
-Described as 'cowboy metal', Grady recordings included versions of Big Sugar songs.
-In 2012, the band went on a national tour with Reggae legend Willi Williams.
-Also in 2012, Johnson formed the duo Sit Down, Servant!! when he began playing triple neck steel guitar and Moog bass pedals, a change made necessary by surgery for Carpal tunnel syndrome.
-Sit Down, Servant!! toured the world, opening for Joe Satriani and George Thorogood.
-Kelly Hoppe formed Mr. Chill and The Witnesses, a roots music group.
-Mojah and Garry Lowe formed the reggae band Truth and Rights Revue, releasing one album.
-Johnson also formed the group Snakes of Central Texas with Hunt Sales and Bobby "Rock" Landgraph.
+In 2012, the band welcomed special guest reggae legend Willi Williams on their national tour.

-In 2014, Big Sugar released the album Yard Style which contains unplugged versions of nine of their original songs, plus four previously unreleased songs.
-The entire album was recorded live off the floor with the large group of musicians, many on hand drums, sitting in a circle 'yard style'.
+In 2014, Big Sugar released the album Yard Style, which contains unplugged versions of nine of their original songs, plus four previously unreleased songs.
+The album was recorded live off the floor with the large group of musicians, most on hand drums, sitting in a circle 'yard style'.
 This release was followed by a three-month national theatre tour with the ensemble of musicians from the studio recording, resulting in 10–12 musicians on stage nightly.
 In June 2014, Raffa died of cancer.

-Their next studio album Calling All The Youth, was released in 2015 and distributed by eOne Records.
+Their next studio album, Calling All The Youth, was released in 2015 and distributed by eOne Records.
 The next two years were spent touring, including Big Sugar European tours, the North American acoustic tour, and summer festival dates.
 In 2015, Johnson's wife, Alex Johnson, who had been Big Sugar's manager since the '90s, joined the band on percussion and backing vocals.

 In May 2017, Hoppe retired from touring and the band.
 DJ Friendlyness left to focus on his band, The Human Rights.
 Austin-based Rey Arteaga, master of Afro-Cuban Congas, joined Big Sugar, which had become a percussion-heavy, guitar-based band as it no longer had keyboards, harmonica or horns.
 On July 7, 2018, Garry Lowe died of cancer.
 Big Ben Richardson, Johnson's partner in Grady who played bass in Big Sugar briefly before Lowe joined the band, returned to the stage and Chris Colepaugh joined on drums.